CarbonLDP/carbonldp-js-sdk/doc/README.md

 static getDocuments( object:Object ):Carbon.RDF.Document.Class[]
 ```

-Returns an array of documents from a document or resource.
-Throw an `Carbon.Errors.IllegalArgumentError` if the object is not RDF like
+Returns an array of with the object provided, if it is an RDF Document.

 *Parameters*